 ▲ Safety and warning decals are placed in conspicuous locations on the truck to remind you of essential procedures or to prevent you from making an error that could damage the truck or possibly cause personal injury.
 You should know, understand, and follow these instructions.
 Safety and warning decals.
 Should be replaced immediately if missing or defaced (Damaged or illegible).
-Refer to your Service manual for the location of all decals.
+Refer to this manual for the location of all decals (page 0-6).